Niksko/blog/README.md

 ## TODO

 - [ ] Make the rendering of code blocks much prettier as well as responsive, it's pretty ugly right now
-- [ ] Allow images to zoom which clicked or tapped in a sort of lightbox thingo

 ## Setup